jasonfrink/Azure-SOC/README.md

 <h2>Project Summary</h2>

--This lab was a great hands-on way to get familiar with Azure and setiting up Sentinel to create a SIEM and monitoring center.
+- This lab was a great hands-on way to get familiar with Azure and setiting up Sentinel to create a SIEM and monitoring center.

-Potentianl additions to this lab in the future could invovle integrating additional threat intelligence sources, refining rules for real-world scenarios, or adding automated responses to incidents.
+-  Potentianl additions to this lab in the future could invovle integrating additional threat intelligence sources, refining rules for real-world scenarios, or adding automated responses to incidents.